EBITDA

 Why is EBITDA important?

-EBITDA serves as a valuable metric for assessing business performance due to its ability to isolate core operating profitability by excluding non-operating factors and non-cash expenses.
-This allows for a more accurate comparison across industries, tax brackets, and capital structures.
-Additionally, EBITDA is a crucial indicator of a company's capacity to service debt, making it a key consideration for financial institutions like Kotak Mahindra Bank when evaluating loan applications.
+EBITDA is a valuable metric for assessing business performance as it isolates core operating profitability by removing non-operating factors and non-cash expenses.
+This makes it easier to compare companies across industries, tax brackets, and capital structures.
+It also serves as a key indicator of a company’s ability to manage debt, which financial institutions consider when evaluating loan applications.

 How is EBITDA calculated?